West Friendship Park

 12985 Frederick Road, West Friendship, MD 21794

 Amenities: One port-a-pot is available by the barn behind the Hebb House.
+A historic Maryland National Road marker is located behind the Hebb House, commemorating The Road that Built the Nation.
+The well-kept trails, varied habitat, and abundant wildlife combine to make this park a worthwhile stop for any nature enthusiast.
 The Mowed Trail has benches for resting, trash cans, and hitching posts for horses.
 Other benches are scattered throughout the park.
-A small children’s playground is located inside the gate, close to the one room schoolhouse.
+A small children’s playground is located inside the gate, close to the one-room schoolhouse.

 Howard County Recreation and Parks information